ajcastanedag/UASPlan/App/Protocols/0_Introduction.md

 If you are familiar with UAS you maybe want to print the short version only.

-After you decided on your system and sensors you can go to the "create" section.
+After you decided on your system and sensors you can go to the "create" section (menu bar on the top).
 Filling out the form here will automatically create the folders needed to store your collected data properly.

 All the flight missions of one region are stored within the same folder (= Project location), the name of the project folder is predefined (e.g. Berchtesgarden, Uniwald,...) please contact us if your region of interest is not appearing within the drop down menu (uasuniwue@gmail.com)